awsdocs/amazon-workmail-administration-guide/doc_source/edit_organization_mobile_policy.md

 1. Open the Amazon WorkMail console at [https://console\.aws\.amazon\.com/workmail/](https://console.aws.amazon.com/workmail/)\.

-1. If necessary, change the region\.
-From the navigation bar, select the region that meets your needs\.
+1. If necessary, change the Region\.
+From the navigation bar, select the appropriate Region\.
 For more information, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.

 1. On the **Organizations** screen, in the **Alias** column, select the organization to edit\.

-1. In the navigation pane, choose **Mobile Policies**, and then on the **Default mobile policy** screen, choose **Edit**\.
+1. In the navigation pane, choose **Mobile Policies**, and then on the **Mobile policy** screen, choose **Edit**\.

 1. Update any of the following as necessary:

+   1. **Require encryption on device**: Encrypt email data on the mobile device\.

+   1. **Require encryption on storage card**: Encrypt email data on the mobile device's removable storage\.

    1. **Password required**: Require a password to lock a mobile device\.